You're reading an pre-release version of this documentation.

 BtbPlugin

 This plugin implement most of the branch prediction logic.
-See more in the Branch prediction chapter
+See more in the Branch chapter

 GSharePlugin